Time-optimal problem in the space of probabilities measures

 The value function of problem \eqref{dyn}, \eqref{funcl} can have infinite value.
 So, we apply the Kruzhkov transform and define the function $\phi:\operatorname{cl}G\rightarrow \mathbb{R}$ by the rule: Notice that $\phi$ takes values in $[0,1]$.
-Thus, we arrive at the following Dirichlet problem for the Hamilton---Jacobi equation and the transformed value function:
+Thus, we arrive at the following Dirichlet problem for the Hamilton-Jacobi equation and the transformed value function:

-Here, we formally use $D\phi(m)$ to designate the derivative of the function $\phi$.
-Below, we will develop the viscosity solution approach for this problem that comes back to papers \cite{Badreddine2021, Cavagnari2021}.
-To this end, we need some concepts of the nonsmooth analysis in the Wasserstein space.
+Here, we formally use $\nabla\phi(m)$ to designate the derivative of the function $\phi$.
+Below, we develop a viscosity solution approach based on nonsmooth analysis in the Wasserstein space, utilizing only sublinear variations.